-It’s been years sense that last theatrical Batman spoof movie came
+It’s been years since the last theatrical Batman spoof movie came

 Movie”.
 Then in the year of 2017, we got yet another theatrical spoof